DocQ-Service/DocQCloudAPI/README.md

 * api.docq.cn
 * api.top1m.net

-For some reasons, 'api.top1m.net' is in service now but 'api.docq.cn' is not.
+Both of they are in service now.
+We recommend using the first one.

-We will transfer our service to 'api.docq.cn' later(About Dec,1,2014) and 'api.top1m.net' will keep in service.
+Before running this example, fill your app key in cn.docq.api.demo.DocQShareActivity.java